 Laura Langlois was born in Sioux City, IA.
 She studied at the University of Tulsa and received a BFA in ceramics, along with minors in Art History, Mathematics, and Secondary Education.
 Laura both worked and interned in the education department, at the Philbrook Museum in Tulsa, OK.
 She helped with setting up art classes, giving school tours, and later wrote a docent guide for the Gods of Love exhibition.
 Laura also attended the Mount Gretna School of Art for an intensive summer landscape painting program and spent a year rehabilitating people with brain injuries, using art as a source of therapy for her clients.
 In 2014, Laura relocated to San Francisco to pursue her MA degree in Museum Studies at USF.

-Summer 2016 update: Laura worked with Public Programming and Artist in Residence Programs at the de Young Museum in San Francisco and currently works in the membership department there.
+Summer 2016 update: Laura worked with Public Programming and Artist in Residence Programs at the de Young Museum in San Francisco and worked in the membership department there.
 She is currently teaching high school math full-time in San Francisco.

 Rheilly Llanos was born and raised on the big island of St. Croix in the US Virgin Islands.
 She graduated from Mount Holyoke College with a B.A in Anthropology and a minor in Dance.
 During her junior year, Rheilly took an Anthropology course titled, Visualizing Cultures.
 During this course she learned about the many arguments and conflicts surrounding cultural properties.
 Rheilly has always had a love for museums and this course opened her eyes to the responsibilities of museum professionals.
 Upon graduation, Rheilly was accepted into Teach for America, whose mission is to eradicate the achievement gap that is present in economically deprived neighborhoods.
 Corps members commit to two years of teaching in needed areas.
 She has spent the last three years teaching all subjects to 5th graders at Burns Latino Studies Academy in Hartford, Connecticut.
 As an educator Rheilly has shared her love for museums and sports with the students at her school.
 She took her classes on numerous trips to prominent museums like, the Wadsworth Atheneum and the Museum of Science in Boston and she coached the school’s first volleyball team and led them to two consecutive city championships.
 Rheilly is excited to be attending USF and eager to learn about all aspects of the museum profession.